ktajpuri/learnosity/readme.md

 pull the repo

-Execute below command from root.
+Execute below command from root of the project.

 ```bash
 php -S localhost:8000